gvwilson/thirdbit/src/fiction/santas/index.md

 then, "No!" as a well-aimed shot from a ray gun turned the cat's leg into sharp-edged gravel.

+And then,
+in a moment,
+the world changed.
+One of the santas fired his ray gun just as he stumbled on a root.
+The shot caught Gran-Granna Tumbly in the chest, but the old santa didn't fall to the ground.
+Instead,
+she looked down at the sparks spitting out of the hole the shot had made with a rueful expression.

+"Well, that's awkward," she said, and then redoubled her attack.

 "Finner!
 You gotta go, lad!
 You gotta go *now*!"